Netcracker/qubership-rabbitmq/docs/public/managed/amazon/README.md

 * External AmazonMQ URL is available from Kubernetes cluster where you are going to deploy side services.
 * AmazonMQ user credentials are provided.
 User has admin rights.
-* There is local Helm configured to deploy to necessary Kubernetes cluster.
+* There is a local Helm configured to deploy to the necessary Kubernetes cluster.

 ## Preparations for Backup